FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 Q: Do you plan on making a Windows specific guide?

-A: Maybe if I get lot's of request about it.
+A: Maybe if we get lot's of request about it.

 <p>&nbsp;</p>